Abiotic (band)

 Abiotic is an American deathcore band from Miami formed in 2010.
 The band released two full-length albums on Metal Blade Records, Symbiosis in 2012 and Casuistry in 2015.
 The band broke up in 2016, citing financial issues and internal problems within the group as reasons for the breakup.
 In 2018, the band reunited, and in 2019, released a new single: "Emerald".
+In 2021 they released their third studio album, Ikigai, through independent label The Artisan Era.